I have finally figured out this stage of my life.

 In my middle, I need people more than ever.

 In the middle, life is full of a lot of things that I am trying to navigate.
-Bouncing between a teenager to a university student – and the dynamics of those stages.
+Bouncing between parenting a teenager, to navigating new paramaters with a university student.
 Trying to support and care for parents.
 Deciding what dreams to pursue and what direction to take.
-Figuring out who I am supposed to be in a season that is unpredictable and where everything presses in from all sides.
+Figuring out who to be in a season that is unpredictable and where everything presses in from all sides.
 Not wanting to let anyone down, trying to be everything that everyone needs.

 The middle is always changing.

 Sitting in a quiet house, wondering what is next.

 Holding onto what was, and figuring out what will be.
 Normal at this point in life.
 It’s easy to want to sit back.
 To think you’re done.
 To stop imagining.
 To think that what’s been can’t be better that what is ahead.

 Then, you remind yourself that the middle is not the end.